 MISCARRIAGE: SYMPTOMS, CAUSES, AND RISK FACTORS

 Sadly, miscarriage is more common than it ought to be.
 On average, 10-25% of reported pregnancies are known to end in miscarriage.
-While it may be the case, most miscarriages are not a sign of underlying health problems and can sometimes be prevented.
+While that may be the case, most miscarriages are not a sign of underlying health problems and can sometimes be prevented.

 For those looking to conceive without difficulties, the article below describes common and uncommon causes of miscarriage, and covers symptoms, complications, risk factors, prevention methods, and treatment.